Last updated on June 30th, 2019 at 04:01 pm

 The Wat Mahathat was registered as part of Ayutthaya World Heritage Historical Park in 1935 is located in the center of Ayutthaya.
 It was a place for the relics of Buddha.
 The temple was burned during The Burmese War but the place has been conserved in a beautiful way for people to visit.
 The entrance fee is 50 THB ($1.5).

 One hour is enough to visit the temple, to go around, and take pictures.
 The most touristic part is at the entrance where you can see the Buddha’s face in the middle of the roots of the tree.
 But there are more interesting parts around to take pictures of, and a lot more areas that are quieter than the first stop.
+To get to Ayutthaya is on the way from Bangkok to Chiang Mai.
+Just a two hours train from Bangkok.
+You can even do a day trip from Bangkok.
+Book your Thailand Bus, ferry and train ticket online.

 Read here our favorite things to do in Ayutthaya!